amdp/cooperacynuxt/LearningDocs.md

 tools node uses to handle the
 requests, do server stuff etc.
 The first lines are thus for
-server node functionalities
+server node functionalities.

-app.xx is the Express variable that calls the different functions: so "app.get" corresponds to GET XMLHTTP axios requests app.post to POST XMLHTTP requests and so on
+app.xx is the Express object
+that calls the different functions:

+"app.get" corresponds to GET XMLHTTP axios requests

+"app.post" to POST XMLHTTP requests and so on

-mydb is the mysql connection
+mydb is the mysql connection,

 mydb.execute() is to issue
 commands to the mysql server
 and databases.

 req and res are two very important variables relative to the request